yidafu/maplibre-native/platform/harmony/maplibre_harmony/README.md

 ### From npm registry

-> ohpm registry not support.
+> ⚠️ **Note**: This package is not yet published to npm/ohpm registry.
+Currently for development and testing only.

 ```bash
 npm install maplibre-harmony